 The Dennys made an incredible journey of courage as they left their homes in 1851 and launched out into the unknown.
 They traveled across the USA in a wagon train to come to a place which had no name: what is now the city of Seattle.

 One of my interests is in the Fremont neighborhood of Seattle.
 In exploring Fremont’s vibrant history, I learned the name of the original homestead claimant, William A. Strickler.
 He filed a land claim in 1854 for the area which is now the main business district of Fremont and the Fremont Bridge over the ship canal, which used to be only a small stream.
 I learned that Strickler disappeared in 1861 and no one ever found out what happened to him.

 Delving into the history of the Fremont neighborhood in Seattle

 In this blog post I will tell about the time in which William Strickler lived (the 1850s and 1860s) and the people he associated with in Washington Territory.
 Some of the people who knew William Strickler were Arthur Denny, Henry Yesler, David Phillips, Selucious Garfielde and James Tilton.
 I searched the available historical records of these early residents of Washington Territory, looking for references to William Strickler or references to events at which he was present.

 Another recently-written book, Peace Weavers by Candace Wellman, tells of white men who took wives from among the Indians of Skagit and Whatcom counties.
-A second volume of Ms. Wellman’s research, called Interwoven Lives, will be published in March 2019.
+A second volume of Ms. Wellman’s research, called Interwoven Lives, was published in 2019.